ChemicalDevelopment/PGS/README.md

 Or, if you would like to run a version that reports the the server,

-You need to create an account at (http://chemicaldevelopment.us/pgs/account), and then fill in your email and password (without "{{" or "}}")
+You need to create an account at (http://chemicaldevelopment.us/pgs/account), and then fill in your email and password (without "{{" or "}}") (git ignores any .prefs files except for example.pref)

 Then, use your text editor to open `./my.prefs`
 ```